Personal development requires action

 There is no blame for doing less as long as you are able to do it.
 Consistency is key yet flexibility is a necessity.

-A recommendation as well, in addition of the regular Personal Practice is to once in a while, do something long and solitary, so to train your mental endurance.
+A recommendation as well, in addition to the regular Personal Practice, is to once in a while, do something long and solitary, so to train your mental endurance.